Summary & Highlights

-Even in those areas that are not blanketed with snow the opportunity to see others and stretch the legs is something that is invaluable for continued mental and physical wellbeing.
+Even in areas not blanketed with snow, the opportunity to see others and stretch their legs is invaluable for continued mental and physical well-being.

 3. Enjoy Family

-In the snow, things can become even more fun as the kids learn to toboggans or build that snowman.
-The bonus is that, whether or not there is snow there’s always the chance to add some great photographs to the collection.
+Things can become even more fun in the snow as the kids learn to ride toboggans or build those snowmen.
+Whether or not there is snow, you can get some great photographs to add to your albums.

 4. Take in a Movie

-It may seem like a strange idea, but for those seniors who have access to their own back yard – or the backyards of friends and family, having an outdoor movie night is something that will create memories that will last a lifetime.
-This is an activity that needn’t cost a fortune – you can get as cozy and intimate as you’d like or shoot for the stars.
+It may seem strange, but those seniors with a nice backyard might consider having an outdoor movie night to create memories that will last a lifetime.
+This activity needn’t cost a fortune – you can get as cozy and intimate as you’d like or shoot for the stars.

-The great thing about this outdoor activity is that seniors have easy access to all the comforts of the indoors, including those extra blankets and a restroom (this may be as important to the younger members of the party).
+The great thing about this outdoor activity is that seniors have easy access to all the comforts of the indoors, including those extra blankets and a restroom (this may be as important to the party’s younger members).

 5. Visit an Outdoor Attraction

-It may come as a surprise to some people but those beloved attractions that were so popular during the summer months may be open and welcoming visitors during the winter season.
+It may surprise some people, but those beloved attractions that were so popular during the summer months may be open and welcoming visitors during the winter season.

 6. Go to the Beach

-Any senior that lives near the ocean should set aside some time during the colder months of the year to visit the beach at least once during the season.
+Any senior living near the ocean should set aside some time during the colder months to visit the beach at least once during the season.